AustinTSchaffer/Notebook/notes/Compose/What is Docker Compose.md

 - Specify images, containers, volumes, networks, environment variables, most other container run options are supported.

+Not a production-grade tool, but helps automate local testing and development.

+2 Common commands:

+`docker-compose up`

+`docker-compose down`

 ## docker-compose.yml

 YAML is a really easy and forgiving markup language, so don't worry about that